Spy Uncle Sam Ward print: appraisal and value basics

 Upload the date line, title, imprint, margins, and frame-back photos.
 The free screener can flag period versus reprint clues before you order a signed report.

-Use the free screenerHow to sell a Vanity Fair “Spy” print (without leaving money on the table)
+Upload photos for a free first lookHow to sell a Vanity Fair “Spy” print (without leaving money on the table)

 - Photograph it like a print dealer: take a straight-on shot, plus close-ups of the title, date line, any imprint, and the paper edges.